Advanced Placement Program

 Culver's intensive block schedule emphasizes depth over breath and the three-term commitment typical of AP programming means that Culver students will take fewer AP classes than their peers at other schools.
 Even Culver's top students, who matriculate at the nation's most competitive colleges and universities, are unlikely to have more than two AP courses in a given year.
 Interest in and access to the program have grown dramatically over the past decade, with average scores close to 4 and 3-out-of-5 graduates passing at least one Advanced Placement exam.

 |Year||Number of Exams||Average Score||College Board Index|

-In 2012, the Academies administered over five-hundred exams in twenty-five subject areas.
+In 2015, the Academies administered more than six-hundred and thirty exams in twenty-six subject areas.

 |Fine Arts||Modern & Classical Languages|

 |English Language & Composition||Spanish Language|